 If the owner was born overseas, he / she should file the petition to the Philippine consulate where the birth was reported.

-Supporting Documents Needed when Filing for Correction of Clerical Error
+Documents Needed when Filing for Correction of Birth Certificate Errors

 Before visiting the civil registry office, the owner or any authorized person should bring copies of supporting documents such as: